 Our international network, universal banking model and capital strength deliver long-term value for customers and shareholders.

-Our operating model consists of four global businesses and a Corporate Centre, supported by HSBC Operations, Services and Technology and 11 global functions.
+Our operating model consists of four global businesses and a Corporate Centre, supported by 11 global functions.

 Return on average tangible equity

-Iain Mackay, Group Finance Director, HSBC, discusses the bank’s capital strength and returns for shareholders.
+Iain Mackay, Group Finance Director, HSBC, discusses the bank’s Interim Results, its international network and value to customers.

 Main photograph: Dubai, United Arab Emirates by Himanshu Talim, HSBC India